When I was a child, my grandparents taught me valuable lessons about how to live frugally.

 As an adult, I’ve come to the realization that saving money is easier said than done.
 Plus, saving money can be even harder when you live paycheck to paycheck.

 Luckily, we live in an era where technology has seemingly made saving money a little easier.
-There’s tons of apps like Ibotta and Ebates that’ll help you save cash and even give you cash back!
+There are tons of apps like Ebates, that’ll help you save cash and even give you cash back!

 I love these apps, and I highly recommend that you try them if you haven’t already.
 I’ve had a lot of success with them, but I’m trying to do some SERIOUS saving!